 Documentation

-It’s rare — very rare — that we meet a team that has diligently, meticulously, and consistently kept up with all the changes they’ve made to their on-premises instance of Dynamics CRM.
+It’s rare — very rare — that we meet an association team that has diligently, meticulously, and consistently kept up with all the changes they’ve made to their on-premises instance of Dynamics CRM.
 You almost certainly have third-party solutions, custom code, incomplete lists of fields and entities, and ad hoc alterations to the data relationships.

 The good news is that all of these things are easier or just aren’t an issue once your CRM is in the cloud.
 The bad news facing you now … is that all of these changes and the missing documentation could be a very big deal.